 Admission fee: Free entrance

-The Lucia Christmas Market is one of the smaller, less touristy Christmas markets in Berlin.
+The Lucia Christmas Market is one of the smaller, less touristy ones in Berlin.
 So if you’re looking to mingle amongst Berliners, this is the market to visit.

-This Christmas market is nestled between the historic brick buildings of Kulturbrauerei in Prenzlauer Berg and has a Scandinavian theme.
-Not only can you enjoy the classic Christmas market snacks here, but you can also sample some typical Scandinavian and Nordic delicacies such as moose goulash, reindeer salami, elk meatballs, salmon potato soup or Finnish waffles.
+This market is nestled between the historic brick buildings of Kulturbrauerei in Prenzlauer Berg and has a Scandinavian theme.
+Not only can you enjoy the classic Xmas snacks here.
+But you can also sample some typical Scandinavian and Nordic delicacies such as moose goulash, reindeer salami, elk meatballs, salmon potato soup or Finnish waffles.

 Complete your Nordic experience with some Swedish Glögg, Finnish Glögi or Icelandic Jolaglögg instead of your usual mug of glühwein.
 The Lucia Christmas Market at Kulturbrauerei probably has the largest varieties of alcoholic beverages, so don’t be afraid to step out of your comfort zone.